TCvishnu/proxy24/readme.md

 - **Firebase**: Player data, including scores and game stats, are stored and managed using Firebase’s real-time database.
 Firebase ensures that game results are synced efficiently, even when multiple players are competing at once.

-- **Socket Programming**: Python’s `socket` module is used to manage communication between the server and multiple players.
-This enables the real-time multiplayer experience.

 ## Getting Started

 ### Prerequisites